wso2-extensions/identity-otp-integration-endpoints/README.md

 WSO2-IS is one of the best Identity Servers, which enables you to offload your identity and user entitlement management burden totally from your application.
 It comes with many features, supports many industry standards and most importantly it allows you to extend it according to your security requirements.
-This repo contains REST-API endpoints for the SMS and Email OTP services.
+This repository contains REST-API endpoints for the SMS and Email OTP services.

 # SMS OTP REST-API